bgao-vt/website/content/post/bjtu.md

 math = false
 +++

-I have recently joined the School of Computer and Information Technology, Beijing Jiaotong University, China.
+I have recently joined the faculty of the School of Computer and Information Technology, Beijing Jiaotong University, China.
 I am currently an Associate Professor there, and I will teach at the Lancaster University College, a joint institute with Lancaster University, UK located in our Weihai campus.